nbw/battlesnake_crystal/README.md

 ### Using Voronoi

 Applying the voronoi heuristic once isn't actually that useful.
-Here's the recipie for the magic sauce:
+Here's the recipe for the magic sauce:

 1. From the head of my snake, determine all the farthest paths it can take.
 In practice, there are too many possible paths to compute in a reasonable time.
 Instead find all paths up to distance X away.
 In my case, X=3 but can be changed via an environment variable.
 So to rephrase, **find all paths up to 3 steps away from my snake's head**.

-2. **Reapply the voronoi heuristic for each of the possibe paths that my snake can take (from step 1).**
+2. **Apply the voronoi heuristic for each of the possibe paths that the snake can take (from step 1).**

 3. **Choose the path that results with my snake having the most controlled area.**

-Note: It's worth acknowledging that I'm only accounting for where my snake moves, without considering the movements of other snakes on the grid.
+Note: It's worth acknowledging that I'm only accounting for where MY snake moves, without considering the movements of other snakes on the grid.

 ## 2. Survival Mode